mnapoli/MniPagesBundle/docs/javascript.md

 # Javascript API

-The javascript API in namespaces in the `Pages` namespace.
+The Javascript API is in the `Pages` namespace.

 ## `Pages.Page`